5. Configuration

 the system has other DC loads or other chargers connected to the same battery, which are not connected to the Cerbo-S GX.

-A short explanation: The VE.Bus SOC determined by the Multi or Quattro is incorrect in the above situation as it does not take into account the discharge and charge currents by those other DC loads and also unmonitored chargers.
+A short explanation: The VE.Bus SoC determined by the Multi or Quattro is incorrect in the above situation as it does not take into account the discharge and charge currents by those other DC loads and also unmonitored chargers.

-5.2.5.
+8.2.5.
 Details on VE.Bus SOC

 While the Inverter/Charger is in bulk, the SoC will not rise above the value as set in VEConfigure for the 'State of charge when Bulk finished' parameter on the General tab; default 85%.
-In a system with solar chargers, make sure that the Absorption voltage as configured in the MPPT is slightly above the same setting in the inverter/charger.
-The latter needs to recognize that the battery voltage has reached the absorption level.
+In a system with solar chargers, make sure that the absorption voltage as configured in the MPPT is slightly above the same setting in the inverter/charger.
+The latter needs to recognise that the battery voltage has reached the absorption level.
 If it doesn’t, the SoC will be stuck at the earlier mentioned End-of-bulk percentage, default 85%.

-5.2.6.
+8.2.6.
 The System Status menu

 Their meaning in detail are: